vedantphad/vedantphad.github.io/_pages/profiles.md

 layout: page
 permalink: /gallery/
 title: Gallery
-description: Some moments of college life
+#description: Some moments of college life
 nav: gallery
-nav_order: 4
+nav_order: 6

 profiles:
   # if you want to include more than one profile, just replicate the following block